Almost every consulting employer we speak to stresses that they welcome students from all degree backgrounds.

-We’ve taken a look at the results of the Graduate Survey 2018, the largest and most comprehensive investigation of students’ attitudes towards their job hunts in the UK, so that you can see how you measure up against students who are also interested in getting careers in consulting after they graduate.
+We’ve taken a look at the results of the Graduate Survey 2019, the largest and most comprehensive investigation of students’ attitudes towards their job hunts in the UK, so that you can see how you measure up against students who are also interested in getting careers in consulting after they graduate.
 You can find the results in a handy infographic, below.

 We’ve put together the five most interesting facts about your competition:

-- How to get a consulting internship: top tips
+- How to get a consulting internship: top tips.

 - How can I get a consulting job if I haven't done an internship?

 In fact, almost every consulting employer we speak to stresses that they welcome students from all degree backgrounds.
 Diversity in their firms is something consultants pride themselves on.
-Neranjana De Silva, a senior project manager at Roland Berger, commented last year when we interviewed her: ‘There is no "right" profile.
+Neranjana De Silva, a senior project manager at Roland Berger, commented when we interviewed her: ‘There is no "right" profile.
 We have a diverse set of people working with us, with more than a dozen nationalities and people who studied a mix of subjects such as arts, languages, history, engineering and economics.’
-So, if you studied one of these six subjects, you can rest assured you’re in good company.
+So, if you studied one of these subjects, you can rest assured you’re in good company.
 And if you didn’t, you can rest assured you’ll bring a welcome difference into the mix!

 What is important to you?